 On this page...

-- Provide education and support
+Provide education and support to staff and patients.

-- Undertake surveillance and advise on trends
+Undertake infection surveillance and advise on trends.

-- Support and advise on the prevention and control of outbreaks or incidents associated with infection
+Support and advise on the prevention and control of outbreaks or incidents associated with infection.

-- Support and initiate research and innovations in infection prevention and control
+Support and initiate research and innovations in infection prevention and control.

 Screening (also known as ‘testing’) is undertaken to see if a patient is carrying a specific microorganism such as bacteria or virus.
 Samples are taken by swabbing areas of the body or by sending samples such as urine or stool.